dokyun-kim4/dokyun-kim4/README.md

 I'm passionate about computer vision & machine learning and its applications in the field of robotics.

 - 🔭 I’m currently working on:
-   - A ROS2 package for weed detection
-   - A ROS2 package for farm navigation
+   - An automatic weeder robot for Olin's Agricultural Robotics Research

 - 🌱 I’m currently learning:
    - ROS2 in Python